vzhemevko/spring-social-login/README.md

 ```
 - installed - Git
 - installed  - Java 11
 - OAuth2 Client or App ID and Secret from the identity provideryou are going to use for login.
-For example GitHub
+For example GitHub.
 ```

 #### Creating OAuth2 identity provider app